rolling-scopes-school/cloud-development-course-initial/10_backend_for_frontend/task.md

   - Get products list - result should have new product
 - **+1** - Use `NestJS` to create BFF Service instead of `Express`

-## Description Teamplate for PRs
+## Description Template for PRs

 ---

-The follwoing should be present in PR's description field:
+The following should be present in PR's description field:

 1. What was done?